pakkaponwattanawaha/GuildFi-Assignment/README.md

   #### Camera Movement
     - panning

-    normal panning of `<orbitalCamera>` work when moving mouse in x and y direction which result in moving the camera in Xc and Yc Axis the problem with this movement is Xc and Yc is not always paraellel to the Terrain plane (which is the behavior we want) We can use camera restriction to solve this problem for now.
+    Normal panning of `<orbitalCamera>` work when moving mouse in x and y direction which result in moving the camera in Xc and Yc Axis the problem with this movement is Xc and Yc is not always paraellel to the Terrain plane (which is the behavior we want) We can use camera restriction to solve this problem for now.